 So, where does software support stands for both Manjaro and Linux Mint?
 Let’s explore.

 Out of the box, you get support for basic tools and proprietary drivers.
-But, Linux Mint offers a better out of box support.
+But, Linux Mint offers better out-of-box support.
 In terms of the repository, Linux Mint again offers access to a big repository.

 When it comes to the releasing cycle, Manjaro comes with the rolling release, which means that the software packages are updated frequently with bug fixes and features.
 For Linux Mint, you need to wait a month as it waits for Ubuntu’s LTS releases.
 Lastly, both Linux Mint and Manjaro comes with GUI tools support.